 Krista is a University of Toronto alumnus with a Master of Science in Physical Therapy (MScPT) degree in 2013 and Honours Bachelor of Physical and Health Education (BPHE Hons) with a minor in physiology in 2010.
 She also holds a post-graduate Diploma of Advanced Orthopaedic Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association, and is a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 Krista is passionate about the orthopaedic and sports areas of practice and has pursued this passion participating in Toronto 2013 Pan American Games volunteering as a medical practitioner.
-Working along-side clinic owner Catherine in the multi-disciplinary polyclinic in the Athletes’ Village, she has treated a wide variety of athletes and sports injuries.
+Working along-side our clinic's founder, Catherine Striowski, in the multi-disciplinary polyclinic in the Athletes’ Village, she has treated a wide variety of athletes and sports injuries.
 A physiotherapy session with Krista involves a combination of: manual therapy, soft tissue release, taping, postural and ergonomic education, exercise, gait/running-gait analysis, and modalities (eg.ultra-sound treatment, muscle stimulation).
-To further pursue her passion for sports and orthopaedic rehabilitation, Krista is currently pursuing manual therapy specialty courses to further develop her skills in orthopedics and manual therapy.
+To further pursue her passion for sports and orthopaedic rehabilitation, Krista continues to take post-graduate courses to further develop her skills in orthopedics and manual therapy.